-Approximately 2,000 balloons are found each year along Delaware's coasts during the annual three-hour Coastal Cleanup each September.
+An approximate average of 1,000 balloons are found each year along Delaware's coasts during just the annual three-hour Coastal Cleanup each September.
 They litter our beaches and hang from our trees.
-They blight our communities and natural environments.
-Stop and think: littering is illegal.
+They blight our communities and natural environments as well as our farm fields and pastures.
+Stop and think: littering in all its forms is illegal.

 Mass balloon releases are illegal in several states, cities, and countries, including:

 STATES: California, Connecticut, Florida, Tennessee and Virginia.